Ashly-06/Tds_project_2/README.md

-:contains the readme.md document of the happiness.csv dataset along with the png :contains the readme.md document of the goodreads.csv dataset along with the png :contains the readme.md document of the media.csv dataset along with the png autolysis.py:contains the coding
+happiness:contains the readme.md document of the happiness.csv dataset along with the png goodreads:contains the readme.md document of the goodreads.csv dataset along with the png media:contains the readme.md document of the media.csv dataset along with the png autolysis.py:contains the coding
-:contains the license
+LICENSE:contains the license

 Automated Data Loading: Simply upload a dataset, and the system will automatically load, analyze, and process the data.
 Summary Statistics: The tool generates detailed statistical summaries for both numerical and categorical data, giving insights into distribution, trends, and relationships.